DrivenBlue/RiskProject/README.md

 Created by David Wang, Steven Barrett, Joe Bishop

 Attention!
 This game is playable but it does not have a lot of the features of a real risk game.
 There are no boundaries so you can attack anywhere.
-There is no incentive to controlling more territories beside being closer to victory (no extra soldiers).
+There is no incentive to controlling more territories besides being closer to victory (no extra soldiers).
-The resolution page also needs a fix and music needs to be added.
+The resolution options also need a fix and music needs to be added.
-This is a numbers game that incorporates two dice into a random number generator in order to conclude battles.
+Random dice generation is done through a bubble sort in an attempt to emulate actual risk games.
+The attacker will have one more dice than the defender.
+More comments in the source code.

 This is a version of the board game risk.
 The UI features a Start, Help, and Options button upon opening the application.
 There are also two backgrounds that randomly display during the start menu.